ZhuYanzhen1/miniFOC/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;![Version](https://img.shields.io/badge/Version-1.0.1-brightgreen.svg)&nbsp;&nbsp;![Build](https://img.shields.io/badge/Build-Passed-success.svg)&nbsp;&nbsp;![License](https://img.shields.io/badge/License-AGPL-blue.svg)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;English / [中文](https://github.com/ZhuYanzhen1/miniFOC/blob/main/README_CN.md)

 &nbsp;&nbsp;&nbsp;&nbsp;Are you still buying a DC brush motor drive module in about 2$?
 Are you still worried about the high noise in addition to the already low response speed and life?
 Allow me to present you our project, miniFOC---- a FOC brushless motor control scheme that can get you the most bang for your buck, for just 3$!  **miniFOC** has a built-in torque closed-loop controller so that you can control a brushless motor with a 3-wire UART port.
-The software and hardware design are fully compliant with the AGPL-3.0 open source agreement.
+The software and hardware design are fully compliant with the AGPL-3.0 open source license.

 ***